mit-pdos/fscq/pldi-supplement/README.md

 code to do so is all found in `Hoare.v`, where the basic correctness definitions `corr2` and `corr3` appear and use a higher-order precondition rather than separate precondition, postcondition, and crash invariant.
 The notation desugars a quadruple-like syntax into Hoare doubles.
-Some complexity in our notation arises since the specification notation also binds ghost state with an existential quantifer over the whole specification.
+Some complexity in CHL's notation arises since the specification notation also binds ghost state with an existential quantifer over the whole specification.
 Other notation is used to give programs multiple return variables encoded as a single tuple and support